RPGGO-AI/stardewAIRPG/README.md

 - Oct 20, 2024: the repo created and start the project!
 We believe this will be very fun.

 ## ❓ Prerequisites
 For general prerequisites for playing with Stardew Valley mods, see the [Player Guide](https://stardewvalleywiki.com/Modding:Player_Guide/Getting_Started) on the Stardew Valley Wiki.

+For Q&A of this mod, please see my wiki [Mod Guide](https://github.com/codingtmd/stardewAIRPG/wiki)

 ## 📽️ Demo
 [![Demo Video](.img/Screenshot_small.png)](https://www.youtube.com/watch?v=NrFu7ospMIs)